riscv-software-src/riscof/docs/source/plugins.rst

 this script is provided below.

 .. hint:: **PYTHON-HINT**: To display progress on the terminal it is often good to have some print statements in the code.
-In this plugin we use the logger library from python to achieve this.
+In this plugin we use the logger library from Python to achieve this.
    Syntax for usage is::

      logger.debug('My Progress here')